What

 - Light: Medium light

-areas are best for Poinsettias, but the will tolerate low light.
+areas are best for Poinsettias, but they will tolerate low light.

 Avoid full sun to prevent burned leaves.